NotePlan/plugins/jgclark.Dashboard/README.md

 - all overdue tasks
 - all open items with an added priority
 - the next Project notes ready to review (if you use the "Projects and Reviews" plugin)
+- and at the start it shows any currently-active time block you've set.

-... and then gives you many controls, mostly in two edit dialogs, that let you quickly complete, cancel or move items to different time periods.
+... and then gives you many controls, mostly in an "edit dialog", that let you quickly complete, cancel or move items to different time periods.

 Here's a [great video from user George Crump](https://youtu.be/_lj8osSOvQc) that shows v2.0 in action, and how he lives in the Dashboard throughout his day: